Teen Dating Violence

 Dating Violence Starts Early

-47% of 11–14-year-olds report having been in a dating relationship.
-Of those:
+• 47% report having been in a dating relationship

-• 62% know peers who have been verbally abused by a dating partner (called stupid, worthless, ugly, etc.)
+• 62% know peers who have been verbally abused by a dating partner

-• 41% know peers who have been abused/insulted by a dating partner via messaging or on social media
+• 41% know peers who have been abused or insulted via messaging or social media

 Talk About It

-• How do you think most teens respond when pressured by a dating partner to do things they don’t want to do?
+• How do teens typically respond when pressured to do things they don’t want to do?

 • Are extremely jealous, insecure, or possessive

-• Insult your or your family/friends
+• Insult you or your family or friends

 • Humiliate you

-• Threaten to share private information
+• Threaten to spread rumors or share private information

 • Tell you no one else will ever love you

-• Demand that your respond immediately to their messages
+• Demand immediate responses to messages

-• Being fearful and concerned for safety
+• Fear and safety concerns

 • Missing school or work

-• Depression, anxiety, trouble sleeping
+• Depression, anxiety, sleep issues

 • Intervene: